 Every runner has different things that motivate them to train on a regular basis.
-Someone people like to training with upbeat music and create motivating playlists for each run.
+What makes you want to start running after 50?
+Some people like to train with upbeat music and create motivating playlists for each run.
 Some people like to travel to scenic trails and enjoy running inspired by beautiful nature as a backdrop.

 Many runners find it helpful to run with other beginner joggers who are also just getting started.
 Perhaps you have a friend at work who has expressed a desire to start jogging.
 Invite them to go on a run with you one day after work.
 Or, join a local running club–most have groups designed especially for beginners.
 It’s also a great way to meet new people!